Grounded in our vision, values, and context, our 2025-2030 strategic plan offers a roadmap to guide Campus Compact's work in the coming years.

 - Amplify, uplift, and resource student voice and leadership in Campus Compact, on their campuses, and throughout the field.

-- Expand direct student programming and provide support systems that promote a healthy balance across academic responsibilities, civic and community engagement, and personal life.
+- Expand direct student programming and build accessible support systems, including virtual trainings, connection spaces, and resource hubs, that promote a healthy balance across academic responsibilities, civic and community engagement, and personal life.

 - Grow strategic and tactical partnerships with national service and other career-focused programming to support students in embedding engagement in their lives beyond college.